ReVanced/revanced-manager/docs/developer/0_prerequisites.md

 ### Authenticating to GitHub Registry

-ReVanced Manager uses dependency from the GitHub Registry (i.e., [ReVanced Patcher](https://github.com/ReVanced/revanced-patcher/packages)) and so your build may fail without authenticating to the service, to authenticate you must create a personal access token with the scope `read:packages` [here](https://github.com/settings/tokens/new?scopes=read:packages&description=ReVanced) and add your token to `~/.gradle/gradle.properties`, create the file if it does not exist.
+ReVanced Manager use dependency from the GitHub Registry (i.e., [ReVanced Patcher](https://github.com/ReVanced/revanced-patcher/packages)) and so your build may fail without authenticating to the service, to authenticate you must create a personal access token with the scope `read:packages` [here](https://github.com/settings/tokens/new?scopes=read:packages&description=ReVanced) and add your token to `~/.gradle/gradle.properties`, create the file if it does not exist.